cchuter/segmenter/README.md

 [INFO] All required dependencies are met and all available Python C extensions are working
 ```

+## Create your reading text

+I get public domain books from https://gutenberg.org and the I "textify" them.

+See the samples directory.
+And run the command:
+`python ../../textify.py -g -i pg61895.txt -o pg61895.tts`

+## Record your reading

+## Use aneas to carve up the wave files

+## Machine Learn

 ### Troubleshooting
 Python on macOS (using brew install python), you need this to get `pip` to work
 export PATH="/usr/local/opt/python/libexec/bin:$PATH"